"Mixed picture" in Europe, COVID-19 vaccine at least 12 months off - WHO

 "The overall world outbreak, 90 percent of cases are coming from Europe and the United States of America.
 So we are certainly not seeing the peak yet," WHO spokeswoman Dr. Margaret Harris told a briefing in Geneva.

-In China, "the biggest threat is imported cases," she said, referring to the latest data.
+Russia has become China's largest source of imported cases, with a total of 409 infections originating in the northern neighbour.

+"China in fact is now really focusing on looking at - apart from making sure that there are not new local cases - but their biggest threat is imported cases," Harris said.

-"We shouldn't really be expecting to see the vaccine for 12 months or longer," Harris added.
+On vaccines, Harris said: "We really shouldn't be expecting to see the vaccine at least for 12 months or longer."

 ((Stephanie.Nebehay@thomsonreuters.com; +41 58 306 2161; Reuters Messaging: stephanie.nebehay.thomsonreuters.com@reuters.net; twitter @StephNebehay))